MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/DataRequirementCodeFilter.md

 ---
-title: DataRequirementCodeFilter - Common Data Model | Microsoft Docs
+title: DataRequirementCodeFilter in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Code filters specify additional constraints on the data, specifying the value set of interest for a particular element of the data.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Data Requirement Code Filter
+# Data Requirement Code Filter in electronicMedicalRecords

 Code filters specify additional constraints on the data, specifying the value set of interest for a particular element of the data.